-Many degree programs at MIT are accredited by specialized professional accrediting bodies, including the Association to Advance Collegiate Schools of Business, the Accreditation Board for Engineering and Technology, the American Chemical Society, the American Institute of Chemical Engineers, the Computer Science Accreditation Board, the National Architectural Accrediting Board, and the Planning Accreditation Board.
+Many degree programs at MIT are accredited by specialized professional accrediting bodies, including ABET, the Association to Advance Collegiate Schools of Business, the American Chemical Society, the American Institute of Chemical Engineers, the Computer Science Accreditation Board, the National Architectural Accrediting Board, and the Planning Accreditation Board.
 Academic departments can provide information on the accreditation of the specific degree programs they offer.

 The Institute's board of trustees is known as the Corporation, led by its chairman.
 Its membership includes approximately 75 distinguished leaders in science, engineering, industry, education, and public service, and (as ex officio members) the chairman, president, executive vice president and treasurer, and secretary of the Corporation.
 Between quarterly meetings, the Corporation functions through its officers and executive committee.
 For more information, visit the website at http://web.mit.edu/corporation/.

 The Corporation appoints visiting committees for each academic department and for certain of the other major activities at the Institute that relate to the undergraduate student experience.
 These committees, whose members are leaders in their respective professions, make recommendations to the Institute administration and the Corporation concerning departmental activities and, in turn, provide counsel to the departments.

 The Institute's chief executive officer is the president.
-Senior academic and administrative officers of the Institute include the chancellor, provost, executive vice president and treasurer, associate provosts, deans of the schools, vice presidents, dean for graduate education, dean for undergraduate education, dean for student life, and director of the MIT Libraries, and Institute community and equity officer.
+Senior academic and administrative officers of the Institute include the chancellor, provost, executive vice president and treasurer, associate provosts, deans of the schools, vice presidents, dean for graduate education, dean for undergraduate education, dean for student life, director of digital learning, and director of the MIT Libraries, and Institute community and equity officer.

 The Institute's academic departments and divisions—each under the leadership of a head, director, or associate dean—are organized within five schools.
 In addition, numerous interdisciplinary laboratories and centers have been organized to facilitate research in fields that extend across traditional boundaries; administration of each laboratory or center is the responsibility of the faculty member who serves as its director.
 Research projects sponsored by government, industry, or foundations are administered through the Office of Sponsored Programs.